The Working Alone Standard

 Campus Security offers Safewalk, a free service for students, staff, and visitors.
-Safewalk is located in the Campus Security office.
+Safewalk is in the Campus Security office.
 On duty Safewalk staff can be found on campus.
 Safewalk is available 24 hours a day, 7 days a week, and 365 days a year.
 The Safewalk service is free and available to students, staff, and visitors on the university campus.

 Call 403.220.5333 and two experienced Safewalkers will be dispatched to walk along with you.

 Safewalks are done in male/female pairs and will walk anywhere on campus (including McMahon Stadium, Health Sciences, Student Family Housing, and the Alberta Children's Hospital).
 Safewalk also walks with clients to their cars, their residence rooms, the LRT, and bus.
+Learn more CTA.